What do we Want

 The expected behavior is to do more of the activities that are being measured on the leaderboard.
 The motivation is the opportunity to climb to the top of the leaderboard and be recognized by peers.

-Fortunately a leaderboard can trigger training, coaching or counselling behaviors with managers as they see their staff failing to achieve the expected behavior.
+Fortunately, a leaderboard can trigger training, coaching or counseling behaviors with managers as they see their staff failing to achieve the expected behavior.

 The right combination of motivation and ability when triggered appropriately, will result in the desired behavior by moving the individual through any barriers to execution.